microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationSingleSignOn.md

 This example demonstrates how to remove SSO from an application.

-- `ObjectId` parameter specifies the application ID.
+- `-ObjectId` parameter specifies the application ID.
-- `SingleSignOnMode` parameter specifies the type of SSO.
+- `-SingleSignOnMode` parameter specifies the type of SSO.

 ## Parameters